RealDevExpert/wordpress-fictional-university/README.md

 Store the data that user types into the field

 Have the JSX start changing when the user tries to add a second, third, or fourth answer

+### Focus New Field for Immediate Typing

+Whenever clicking the "Add another answer button" the new text field is automatically focused so we can immediately begin typing

+- **Not yet implemented**

+### Setting Up the Correct Answer

+Add a new feature that points towards the correct index or item in our array